 The latest publication from Germany-based market research company yStats.com, “Global Online Travel Payment 2021” gives insights into the digital travel payments market worldwide during the COVID-19 health crisis.
-The publication reveals that as global consumers slowly returning to travel in 2021, they demand non-cash and alternative payment solutions such as contactless payments and Buy Now Pay Later solutions.
+The publication reveals that as global consumers slowly return to travel in 2021, they demand non-cash and alternative payment solutions such as contactless payments and Buy Now Pay Later solutions.

 Technology-driven payment methods facilitated travel during the pandemic